Historyon/BurgerBuilder/Readme.md

 Burger Builder is my first small game for learning purpose.
 It is created with the game engine godot.
 I want to create a simple game with some rules.

+When you want to edit something please have a look inside [the setup section][Setup].

 ## General idea

 You're playing Jim the burger builder.
 Jims task is to catch falling burger ingredients in a corret order and serve the builded burger the customers.
 Jim works in shift work so his time to build burgers is limited.
 In most cases customers will also eat burgers that are not builded as they whishes but pay less money for the burger.
 In some cases a customer will not pay for a builded burger.
 For example when the customer is a vegan and Jim serves a burger with meat from animals.